RockyDog271/Atlas/README.md

 # Atlas
-A discord bot designed by me
+A discord bot designed by me and stuff and things :3